thebrumby/HotWalletClaimer/README.md

 ```

 ## Windows 10 & 11 Alternative Installation - Utilize WSL2:
-You can check out the [WINDOWS.md](docs/WINDOWS.md) guide for further instructions.
+You can check out the [WINDOWS.md](docs/WINDOWS.md) guide or checkout this [video](https://www.youtube.com/watch?v=wOajWwO32P4) for further instructions.

 <a name="quick-start"></a>
 ## Stand-alone Linux Installation (best option for technically-minded users):
-To create a stand-alone (non-Docker) version, follow the instructions at [LINUX.md](docs/LINUX.md) or watch the video walkthrough.
+To create a stand-alone (non-Docker) version, follow the instructions at [LINUX.md](docs/LINUX.md) or watch the [video](https://www.youtube.com/watch?v=aXwg8U4Qlvc) walkthrough.
 This method is compatible with Ubuntu-style operating systems and tested on Ubuntu 20.04 - 24.04.

 ## Games/apps currently working with this script:
 **Note: All these scripts assume you have already manually started your selected game, completed any one-time screens that require reading, and made at least 1 claim manually - ensuring you have coins for Gas Fee if necessary**